rhampt/balena-health/Blog.md

 Please feel free to expand on balenaHealth and submit pull requests to the repo.

-I hope you enjoyed this project as much as I enjoyed developing it!
+I hope you enjoyed deploying this project as much as I did—see you next time!